Hans-xwh/VMD-to-CSV/README.md

 # VMD-to-CSV
-Simple script to convert a VMD file into a CSV table, and vice versa.
+Simple script to convert a VMD (Vocaloid Motion Data) file into a CSV table, and vice versa.

 # Usage
 ### Running with no arguments will show the system file picker